dadahcr2/reference/_pages/home.md

     TE: Popular Parts
   </summary>
 <br>
-Parts ordered from most popular to less popluar.
+Ordered from most popular to less so.
 Parts used four or more times are highlighted.
 Parts only used once are excluded.

 Vehicle | Parts
 -- | --